ross-sum/blissymbolics/README.md

 It is also worth noting that LyX puts a Left-to-Right Override (LRO) U+202D character at the beginning of every paragraph.
 The font file should have a (blank) character in this point, otherwise a rectangle or something similar will be displayed.

+Finally, in preparation for a Blissymbolics-friendly terminal emulator, symbolic links to a number of the key terminal command prompt type (that is, text based) commands have been prepared and loaded into /usr/local/bin.
+They do need testing with the Blissymbolics fork of Cell Writer, because a number of them do use modifiers.
+Either the modifiers need to be removed (but they are helpful to command interpretation) or just checked that Cell Writer will put them in exactly the same place.
+Further text commands need to be translated and added the the symbolic links installer.
+As a note, rerunning this installer will not be harmful to any existing symbolic links, but it will add any new ones.
+If you wish to replace as a consequence of updating this, then the old ones need to be deleted.
+That could also be done with a script.

 ## Support
 For help, email me at ross [at] hyperquantum [dot] com [dot] au.
 Otherwise, issue tracking is through GitHub.